labgem/microscope-user-doc/docs/content/userpanel/genesbasket.rst

 .. image:: img/bas2.png
 	:width: 100%

 2. In the select menu, choose the gene cart where you want to copy this selection.
-It will be the ’destination’ cart.
+It will be the 'destination' cart.

 .. image:: img/bas3.png
 	:width: 25%

 3. Click on the **MOVE SELECTION TO** button.
-4. The Genomic Objects selected in the first cart will be deleted and moved into the ’destination’ cart.
+4. The Genomic Objects selected in the first cart will be deleted and moved into the 'destination' cart.

 .. image:: img/bas4.png
 	:width: 100%